 Visiting Gili Air with kids was a dream come true.
 Ever since I visited the Gili Islands during my solo backpacking trip in 2011, they have held a special place in my heart.
 The unspoilt beaches, the candle-lit yoga, the abundant marine life and the peaceful sounds of the waves lapping at the shoreline are just a few of the things that made me fall in love with this island.
 So, I was overjoyed to be able to share this special place with my family!
 And you should too!

-In this blog post I will tell you all about Gili Air with kids, what there is to do here and why you should visit!
+In this blog post I will tell you all about Gili Air with kids, what there is to do here and why this is a fantastic addition to a Bali itinerary.

 - What and where are the Gili Islands?